getsentry/sentry-docs/src/collections/_documentation/development/sdk-dev/envelopes.md

 ---

-This document defines the Envelope and Item formats used by Sentry for data ingestion, forwarding and offline storage.
-The target audience of this document are Sentry SDK developers and maintainers of the ingestion pipeline.
+This document defines the Envelope and Item formats used by Sentry for data ingestion, forwarding, and offline storage.
+The target audience of this document is Sentry SDK developers and maintainers of the ingestion pipeline.

 *Envelopes* are a data format similar to HTTP form data, comprising common *Headers* and a set of *Items* with their own headers and payloads.
 Envelopes are optimized for fast parsing and human readability.
-They support a combination of multiple items multiple kinds in a single payload:
+They support a combination of multiple Items in a single payload, such as:

 - Submit events with large binary attachments.
 - Enable communication between hops, for instance, between different SDKs (Native and Mobile, ReactNative and Android) and between Relays.
-- Allow batching of certain items into a single submission.
+- Allow batching of certain Items into a single submission.
 - Offline storage of events along with all their meta data for deferred sending.

 Sentry specifies a dedicated endpoint at `/api/<project>/envelope/` for